MathildeSunwell/BESTSELLER-backend-challenge/README.md

 # Gaming Directory API

 A Spring Boot REST API for managing gamers, their geographic locations, games they play, and skill levels.
-This application provides endpoints for linking gamers to games with skill levels and searching for auto-matching gamers based on various criteria.
+This application provides endpoints for linking gamers to games with skill levels and searching for matching gamers based on various criteria.

 ## Challenge Requirements